 • The Member receives services from an In-Network surgeon.
 The charge is \$2,000.
 The Maximum Allowed Amount under the Plan for the surgery is \$1,000.
 The Member's Coinsurance responsibility when an In-Network surgeon is used is 30% of \$1,000, or \$300.
 This is what the Member pays.
-We pay 70% of \$1,000, or \$700.
+The Plan pays 70% of \$1,000, or \$700.
 The In-Network surgeon accepts the total of \$1,000 as reimbursement for the surgery regardless of the charges.

-When you receive Covered Services, we will, to the extent applicable, apply claim processing rules to the claim submitted.
-We use these rules to evaluate the claim information and determine the accuracy and appropriateness of the procedure and diagnosis codes included in the submitted claim.
-Applying these rules may affect the Maximum Allowed Amount if we determine that the procedure and/or diagnosis codes used were inconsistent with procedure coding rules and/or reimbursement policies.
+When you receive Covered Services, the Plan will, to the extent applicable, apply claim processing rules to the claim submitted.
+We, on behalf of the Employer, use these rules to evaluate the claim information and determine the accuracy and appropriateness of the procedure and diagnosis codes included in the submitted claim.
+Applying these rules may affect the Maximum Allowed Amount if the Plan determines that the procedure and/or diagnosis codes used were inconsistent with procedure coding rules and/or reimbursement policies.
 For example, if your Provider submits a claim using several procedure codes when there is a single procedure code that includes all of the procedures that were performed, the Maximum Allowed Amount will be based on the single procedure code.